lambdaterms-forks/purescript-style-guide/purescript-style.md

 * `rgbToHsl`
 * `ST`

 ### 2.5.
-Use the singular for module names
+Prefer singular for module names

-Module names should be in the singular.
+Module names should be in the singular when module is a namespace for a datatype (like `Data.String`).
+In other case try to use what reads well and be consistent

 #### Examples

 * Use `Data.String` instead of `Data.Strings`.
 * Use `Data.Function` instead of `Data.Functions`.
+* `Combinators`, `Utils`, `Helpers` are good examples of correct plurar module names as they sound more natural.

 ### 2.6 Use underscore when naming `SProxy` and optics